Enhancing the QUAlity and Transparency Of health Research

 CONSORT Extension for trials in Child Health: CONSORT-C (registered 22 September 2014, last updated 31 January 2024)

 An official extension of the CONSORT 2010 Statement for reporting randomised controlled trials in children is currently under development.
 A Delphi process to generate possible reporting standards for the guideline has taken place in 2009-2010.
 A systematic review of the literature was conducted in Q2-3 2014.
-A Consensus meeting was held 16 September 2014.
+A Consensus meeting was held on 16 September 2014.
 The evidence synthesis, Delphi survey and international consensus have been completed.
-The checklists have been finalized (available on request).
+The checklists have been finalised (available on request).

 Update January 2024: The updates to CONSORT-C are underway.
 Periodic updates are shared on the EnRICH website.